 New Ventures BC team

-Angie is Program Director at New Ventures BC, responsible for delivering the BCIC-New Ventures competition and Venture Acceleration Programs.
+Angie is Executive Director at New Ventures BC, responsible for delivering the Innovate BC-New Ventures competition and Venture Acceleration Programs.

 Angie has over 10 years experience in the technology sector as a project manager, strategic communicator and market researcher.
 Previously, she led collaborative teams and oversaw game delivery at Radical Entertainment.
 She also developed and executed tech research projects for the New Media Innovation Center.

 Angie holds a Master’s of Arts in Communication from SFU.

 Program Manager, ISI grant program